24 Jan 2025

 There is a framework for the coordination of EU, EEA and Swiss social security through the A1 certificate.
 Regulation (EC) No. 883/2004 and Implementing Regulation No. 987/2009 should be mentioned here.

 Regulation (EC) No 883/2004 determines which national social security system is responsible for a person who works in several countries.
 Of course, the principle of territoriality applies.
 According to this principle, there is a social security obligation in the country in which the employee carries out their work.
-However, the A1 certificate provides an exception here, provided that the relevant requirements are met.
+However, the A1 certificate provides an exception to this, provided that the relevant requirements are met.

-This is exactly where the Implementing Regulation No. 987/2009 comes into play.
-It specifies how to apply for the certificate and the deadlines that must be met.
+This is exactly where Implementing Regulation No. 987/2009 comes into play.
+It specifies how to apply for the certificate and the deadlines to be met.
 It also specifies how disputes between different countries can be resolved.
 There are even landmark judgements by the European Court of Justice in which the A1 certificate was considered binding if it was validly issued.
 This was also the case in situations where the authorities of the host country questioned the underlying posting.

 What challenges and misunderstandings are there with the A1 certificate?